onechiporenko/eslint-plugin-mocha-cleanup/README.md

 * `disallow-stub-window` Rule to disallow stubbing some `window`-methods. **IMPORTANT** This rule doesn't have a `skipSkipped` option

-* `no-outside-declaration` Rule to disallow variables declaration outside tests and hooks
+* `no-outside-declaration` Rule to disallow variable declarations outside tests and hooks

 ## Usage